-- All Clubs receiving a QMA charter agree to abide by all rules and regulations, and racing procedures of QMA at all events.
+- 1. All Clubs receiving a QMA charter agree to abide by all rules and regulations, and racing procedures of QMA at all events.
 See Article 3, Sec.
 1, Rule 2(A) below. - All QMA sanctioned member Clubs must comply with all specifications and rules as printed in the QMA Rule Book and appropriate technical and procedure manuals. - 2(A).
-In order to accommodate local conditions Clubs may request to the National Board of Directors to deviate from standard QMA racing procedures at local events.
+In order to accommodate local conditions, Clubs may request to the National Board of Directors to deviate from standard QMA racing procedures at local events.
 This includes areas such as practice, qualifying, length of race, starting order, racing numbers, judging, and off-site fuel. - 2(B).
 At the discretion of the QMA clubs the number of Judges may be adapted to fit regional/local events.
 At the discretion of the National Race Director, the number of judges may be adapted to fit National Events. - 3.
 All Quarter Midget Clubs affiliated with Quarter Midgets of America must have a permanent mailing address.
-The permanent mailing address can be a post office box or it can be an address used for, and as, the Club track location. - Club charter form (copy) must be signed by the Club President and sent with dues of \$100.00 (US Funds) to the National Secretary.
+The permanent mailing address can be a post office box or it can be an address used for, and as, the Club track location. - 4.
+Club charter form (copy) must be signed by the Club President and sent with dues of \$150.00 (US Funds) to the National Secretary.
 Charter and payment are due annually by Oct.
 31 of each year. - 4(A).
 All Racing and Non- Racing Charter Applications must be completed online.
-Once the charter required materials are completed and approved, the National Secretary will send your club's charter certificate.
+Once the charter required materials are completed and approved, the National Secretary will send your club's charter certificate. - 4(B).
+In order for a club to have voting rights at the National Meeting, club charter must be paid in full for the following year.